In July 2020, the legislative procedure at EU level on the Mobility Package Part I was successfully completed.

 Option to reduce weekly rest periods in international freight transport

 Drivers engaged in international freight transport will be allowed to take two consecutive reduced weekly rest periods outside the Member State in which their company is established.
-However, this is subject to the condition that the driver takes at least four weekly rest periods in four consecutive weeks, two of which must be regular weekly rest periods.
+However, this only applies on condition that the driver takes at least four weekly rest periods in four consecutive weeks, two of which must be regular weekly rest periods.
 If two reduced weekly rest periods were taken consecutively, the next rest period must be taken before the subsequent weekly rest period as compensation for these two reduced weekly rest periods.

 Safe and secure parking areas